By: Chris Murphy, VP Product Marketing at Smart Communications

 - Software as a Service (SaaS): A method of software delivery in which software is licensed and then accessed online via a subscription, rather than being purchased for installation.

 - Platform as a Service (PaaS): A cloud computing model in which a provider delivers hardware and software (typically those needed for application development).
 The provider hosts the hardware and software on its own infrastructure, rather than requiring users to install in-house.

 - Cloud: Simply put, cloud computing is the delivery of computing services over the internet.
 These services are offered as either public or private cloud.
-With public clouds all hardware, software and other supporting infrastructure are owned and operated by a third-party service provider and users share those resources with other organizations or “tenants”.
-With a private cloud, resources are exclusively used by one organization either via an on on-site data center, or a hosted data center.
-Either way, the services and infrastructure are on a private network with hardware and software dedicated solely to one organization.
+With public clouds, all hardware, software, and other supporting infrastructure are owned and operated by a third-party service provider and users share those resources with other organizations or “tenants”.
+With a private cloud, resources are exclusively used by one organization either via an on-site data center, or a hosted data center.
+Either way, the services, and infrastructure are on a private network with hardware and software dedicated solely to one organization.

 - Hybrid Cloud: A combination of on-premise and public/private cloud, each performing distinct functions, with orchestration between the platforms.

 - Managed Service: A deployment model in which a third party manages a customer’s IT infrastructure and/ or end-user systems remotely, requiring hosting, management, and staffing costs.